Landon Donovan

-Landon Timothy Donovan (born March 4, 1982) is an American former professional soccer player and coach who was most recently the interim head coach of San Diego Wave FC of the National Women's Soccer League (NWSL).
-Often considered the greatest U.S. men's player of all time, Donovan was the all-time top assist provider in international football (58) until 2023 and is tied with Clint Dempsey for the most international goals scored by a male U.S. player (57).
+Landon Timothy Donovan (born March 4, 1982) is an American former professional soccer player and coach who played as a winger or forward.
+He most recently was the interim head coach of San Diego Wave FC of the National Women's Soccer League (NWSL).
+Widely regarded as one of the greatest American players in history and as the greatest U.S. men's national team player of all time, Donovan was the all-time top assist provider in international football (58) until 2023 and is tied with Clint Dempsey for the most international goals scored by a male U.S. player (57).
 Donovan won a record six MLS Cups and is the league's all-time assists leader with 136.
 The Major League Soccer MVP Award has been renamed the Landon Donovan MVP Award in his honor.

-An early soccer product of IMG Academy, Donovan signed for Bayer Leverkusen in 1999.
-In 2005, after six years with Leverkusen, the majority of which were spent on loan with the San Jose Earthquakes of MLS, Donovan moved back to the United States permanently to sign with the Los Angeles Galaxy.
-He later returned to Germany for a loan with giants Bayern Munich, and twice went on short loans to Premier League club Everton in 2010 and 2012.
-He retired as a player in 2014, but made a brief comeback with LA Galaxy late in the 2016 season and then in 2018 to play for Mexican club León.
+An early soccer product of IMG Academy, Donovan signed for Bundesliga club Bayer Leverkusen in 1999, though the majority of his club time was spent on loan with the San Jose Earthquakes of MLS, winning the MLS Cup in 2001 and 2003.
+In 2005, Donovan moved back to the United States permanently to sign with the Los Angeles Galaxy, winning the MLS Cup in 2005 and the MLS Golden Boot in 2008.
+In 2009, he returned to Germany for a loan with league champions Bayern Munich, and twice went on short loans to Premier League club Everton in 2010 and 2012, winning his fourth MLS Cup between the loans in 2011.
+He returned to LA Galaxy and won the MLS Cup twice more in 2012 and 2014.
+He retired as a player in 2014, but made a brief comeback with Galaxy late in the 2016 season and then in 2018 to play for Mexican club León.
 He further played one season with the San Diego Sockers of the Major Arena Soccer League.